shuaiwangvu/cause/README.md

 You can find the data from Zenodo at: XXXXX.
 There you can find

- - the original CauseNet (causenet-full.jsonl), 14GB
+ - the original CauseNet (causenet-full.jsonl), 14GB (also see the website: https://causenet.org/)
- - the original CauseNet with higher precision (causenet-precision.jsonl), 990MB
+ - the original CauseNet with higher precision (causenet-precision.jsonl), 990MB (also see the website: https://causenet.org/)
  - the TSV file of the original CauseNet, 601MB
  - the file of the CauseNet as linked data (in HDT format), X MB
  - the mapping of the CauseNet to LOD-a-lot (in HDT), X MB
  - the refined CauseNet (in HDT format), Y MB
+ - the removed links (in TSV format), Z MB

 In the folder /data_analysis you can find some Python script about the analysis of the following aspects: